 You’ve been through the rounds of interviews, narrowed down your selection, and are finally left with two amazing candidates.
 You’ve weighed team impressions and reviewed all of the assessments, but the two people seem equally perfect for the job.
 Who do you choose?

 Of all the hiring problems out there, being stuck between two top candidates is the best one imaginable.
-The problem that often comes with having two great candidates for a role, however, is indecisiveness.
+The problem that often comes with having multiple great candidates for a role, however, is indecisiveness.
 Managers end up taking too long oscillating between candidates that they miss out on one, if not both, people.
 Top candidates are in high-demand and likely receiving other offers, so don’t hesitate.
 No matter which candidate you choose, there’s no guarantee it will work out exactly as planned, so it’s better to be decisive and extend an offer as soon as possible.

 If you’re really stuck between two great candidates, however, below are five top strategies you can use to help you make a quick decision.

 The interview process can take months to complete.
 During this time, priorities shift and perhaps what you’re looking for in a candidate has changed too.
 Nevertheless, reviewing the original job posting will remind you of the original goals and requirements for the position.
 As you look over the job positing consider each candidates’ skillsets and experience.
 By the time you’re done reviewing the role, you may realize one candidate is actually a better fit than the other.

 Culture fit is hard to identify during an interview when candidates are on their best behavior.
 This is why you should examine the companies the two candidates have worked for in the past.
 Compare the company cultures at the previous locations to your company culture.
 If a candidate has worked for mainly small- and mid-sized companies then they may be more comfortable with a slower, more intimate work culture rather than a fast-paced culture you’d find at a Fortune 500 company.